apache/servicecomb-docs/java-chassis-reference/en_US/general-development/dai-li-she-zhi.md

     passwd: yourpassword #password
 ```

-**Note: Currently only supports connection service center, configuration center, service kanban support agent.
+**Note: Currently only supports connection service center, configuration center support agent.
 If you connect other three-party services, you can read this configuration, configure the agent yourself, vertx httpclient supports proxy settings, for example: **

 ```java
     HttpClientOptions httpClientOptions = new HttpClientOptions();